Department of Health

 The Climate Change Act 2017External Link requires councils to have regard to climate change when preparing their municipal public health and wellbeing plan.

-Tackling climate change and its impacts on health through municipal public health and wellbeing planning: Guidance for local government, 2020 has been developed to assist Councils in meeting their legislative obligations under the Climate Change Act 2017 and the Public Health and Wellbeing Act 2008.
+Tackling climate change and its impacts on health through municipal public health and wellbeing planning: Guidance for local government has been developed to assist Councils in meeting their legislative obligations under the Climate Change Act 2017 and the Public Health and Wellbeing Act 2008.
 It highlights opportunities for Councils to protect and improve the health and wellbeing of their communities through climate change action.
-A summary of the guidance is also available.

 Gender Equality Act 2020